 Kombucha tea

-Furthermore Sodium hydroxide (NaOH), and absolute ethanol (99.8 %) were purchased from Sigma-Aldrich and used without further modification.
-PEDOT:PSS, was purchased as an aqueous dispersion, CLEVIOS PHCV4, by H. C. Starck.
-EMIM-BF4, an IL was purchased by Alfa Aeser.
+Furthermore, sodium hydroxide (NaOH) and absolute ethanol (99.8 %) were purchased from Sigma-Aldrich and used without further modification.
+PEDOT:PSS and CLEVIOS PHCV4 were purchased from H. C. Starck for aqueous dispersion.
+EMIM-BF4, an IL, was purchased from Alfa Aeser.

-Concerning the preparation procedure of the compound, BC pellicles were obtained from the fermentation process of the sweetened black tea with Acetobacter strains, named Kombucha tea [18].
-The bacterial culture is composed of upper cellulosic pellicle and a lower liquid broth, as described in [19].
+Concerning the preparation procedure for the compound, BC pellicles were obtained from the fermentation process of kombucha tea, a sweetened black tea with Acetobacter strains [18].
+The bacterial culture was composed of upper cellulosic pellicle and a lower liquid broth [19].

-The culture medium was prepared by adding 70 g of sucrose and 4 g of black tea to the boiling water (1 l).
-Then, the mixture was left to steep for 15 min and, after removing the tea, the pH value of the broth was adjusted to 2.7–3.0, by adding 10 ml of acetic acid for each liter of the broth.
+The culture medium was prepared by adding 70 g of sucrose and 4 g of black tea to 1 l of boiling water.
+Then the mixture was left to steep for 15 min and, after removing the tea, the pH value of the broth was adjusted to 2.7–3.0 by adding 10 ml of acetic acid for each liter of broth.
 The addition of acetic acid at the beginning of the fermentation process prevents the formation of molds and protects against undesirable microorganisms.
 Finally, the cellulosic pellicle pieces (3 % w/v) and liquid broth (10 % v/v) with the Acetobacter strains (1 ml/l) were added to the cooled tea broth.
 A Teflon stopper was attached to the lower part of the beaker to block the pellicle.